 - a.
 The student selects a dissertation advisor with assent of the faculty member. - b.
 Student and advisor select a general area for the dissertation. - c.
-Student, in consultation with advisor, develops and revises rough drafts of proposal. - e.
+Student, in consultation with advisor, develops and revises rough drafts of proposal. - d.
+In consultation with advisor, student selects committee.
+The committee composition must follow University and department guidelines, and must include one member from the Industrial Organizational Area.
+[Note: assent of faculty members to participate in a dissertation is voluntary.
+The department expects that all faculty be willing to participate as advisor or committee member on some-dissertation; participation on a participate dissertation is completely voluntary.
+If a student cannot obtain voluntary consent of a committee, the dissertation cannot proceed.]

+- e.
 When the advisor agrees that the rough draft proposal is far enough along, the draft is distributed to the committee at least 2 weeks before the initial committee meeting.
-This

-- meeting approves or directs changes in the scope and design of dissertation, with feedback on what changes are required before final approval. - f.
+This meeting approves or directs changes in the scope and design of dissertation, with feedback on what changes are required before final approval. - f.
 The number of meetings of the committee will depend upon the progress of the student.
 Committee goodwill can be maximized by working individually with the advisor between meetings, and making substantial progress before calling another meeting. - g.
 Committee signature on the proposal signifies that the committee agrees that the design, hypotheses, statistical analysis, and literature review are appropriate for a dissertation, and the document is well written.
 Chair signature indicates concurrence.